 We even received a Junceda Honour Award from APIC (the Professional Association of Illustrators of Catalonia).

-One and a half year after launching Crean, the amount of work to maintain the project alive was unsustainable.
-Especially because we were only three people, and we started to have illustration assignments.
-It was time to make a decision between our illustrator’s careers and Crean.
+One and a half years after launching Crean, the amount of work to maintain the project alive was unsustainable.
+Especially because we were only three people, and we began to have our own illustration assignments.
+It was time to make a decision between our careers and Crean.

-Besides of that, Crean wasn’t generating any money, and we invested nearly 4000€ on it.
+Besides that, Crean wasn’t generating any money, and we had invested nearly 4000€ in it.
 But this is another story (I will write about it in other articles).

 The decision was obvious, and we were forced to close the project.

-The time I spent at the illustration school, working in Pandemia Fanzine and Crean helped me to experiment with different techniques and different ways of illustrating.
+The time I spent at the illustration school and working on Pandemia Fanzine and Crean helped me to experiment with different techniques and different ways of illustrating.

 I truly believe in the trial and error strategy to learn and improve your work.
 You always end up working in the way that fits you.
 You end up finding your way.